Elmar Peintner

-Elmar Peintner (born October 13, 1954) is an Austrian contemporary artist.
-Peintner lives and works in Imst, Tyrol Austria.
+Elmar Peintner (born 13 October 1954) is an Austrian contemporary artist.
+Peintner lives and works in Imst, Tyrol.

 Early life

 Peintner was born in 1954 in Zams, near Landeck in Tyrol, the second of seven children of Hubert Peintner, a teacher, and Laura Peintner, née Koeck, a tailoress.

 From 1954 to 1972, he spent his childhood and youth in Landeck.
 In 1972, he sat his A-level examinations at Landeck Grammar School.

 Higher education

-Between 1972-74, he was a student at the Teacher Training Academy in Zams, qualifying as a primary school teacher.

-He studied at the Academy of Fine Arts under Prof. Maximilian Melcher from 1974 - 1979.
+Between 1972 and 1974, he was a student at the Teacher Training Academy in Zams, qualifying as a primary school teacher.
+He studied at the Academy of Fine Arts under Prof. Maximilian Melcher from 1974 to 1979.
 In 1979, he was awarded a diploma and a Master of Fine Arts.

 He was granted a Foreign Scholarship to study in Luxembourg by the Austrian Federal Ministry of Science, Research and Arts.
 He was a guest student of Prof. Tetsuya Noda at the Tokyo National University of Fine Arts and Music (GEIDAI), Faculty of Fine Arts in Tokyo, Japan.